cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ### Response body

--	**docs**: Array of documents matching the search.
+-	**docs**: Array of documents that match the search.
 	In each matching document,
-	the fields specified in the `fields` part of the request body are listed, along with their values.
+	the fields that are specified in the `fields` part of the request body are listed, along with their values.

-_Example response when finding documents by using an index:_
+_Example response when using an index to find documents:_

 ```json
 {